sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

     See the [GitLab configuration documentation](../../admin/site_config/all.md#gitlabconnection-object) for the meaning of specific fields.

-1. Add an entry to `auth.providers` in your site configuration.
+1. Add an entry to `auth.providers` in the critical site configuration (via the management console).
     ```json
     {
       "auth.providers": [